-But before swearing off the fruit section of the grocery store for good, take note that only a few are high glycemic: "It's important to consume a variety of fruits and vegetables for optimal health, but some fruits are dense with sugar and lack fiber," says Paula Simpson, RNCP and co-founder of Zea Skin Solutions.
+"It's important to consume a variety of fruits and vegetables for optimal health, but some fruits are dense with sugar and lack fiber," says Paula Simpson, RNCP.
 "These types of fruits are considered 'high glycemic,' meaning they are rapidly digested, causing quick spikes in blood sugar and insulin levels.
-This hill-and-valley response can increase risks for insulin resistance, lethargy, and sugar cravings (due to unbalanced blood sugar levels), and weight gain over the long term."
+This hill-and-valley response can increase risks for insulin resistance, lethargy, sugar cravings (due to unbalanced blood sugar levels), and weight gain over the long term."

-All nutritionists we surveyed agreed that berries and apples are the best fruits: one raspberry or blueberry has one calorie, and apples and berries (blackberries, blueberries, raspberries, cranberries) have high fiber content which ticks off the boxes for optimal digestion and healthy blood glucose levels.
+All nutritionists we surveyed agreed that berries and apples are the best fruits: one raspberry or blueberry has roughly one calorie, and apples and berries (blackberries, blueberries, raspberries, cranberries) have high fiber content, which ticks off the boxes for optimal digestion and healthy blood glucose levels.

-Below, take a look at the most sugar-laden fruits.
+Take a look at the most sugar-laden fruits, ahead.

-Brooke Alpert, MS, RD, CDN, says that it's easy to overeat cherries, and at 18 grams of sugar in one cup, that can add up quickly.
+Brooke Alpert, MS, RD, CDN, says that it's easy to overeat cherries, and at roughly 18 grams of sugar in one cup, that can add up quickly.
 However, according to Moskovitz, "all fruits can have a seat at your table and variety is the healthiest approach when picking and choosing fruits.
 Although some might have more sugar, it is all-natural, and should not be feared.

 We prefer our grapes in wine form, but popping them as a snack seems healthy enough.
-According to Champion, though, "The suggested serving size for grapes is 17 of them.
+According to Champion, though, "The suggested serving size for grapes is 17.
 When is the last time you stopped at 17 grapes?
 Exactly.
 The other problem?
 They're not doing your daily fiber goals any favors with less than one gram per serving."
-Also, one cup of grapes has 15 grams of sugar—yikes.
+Turns out, one cup of grapes has 15 grams of sugar—yikes.
 "Berries have more fiber than grapes.
 However, grapes are also a great source of inflammation-fighting polyphenols and immune-boosting vitamin C, and bone-building K," notes Moskovitz.

-Maria Bella, MS, RD, CDN, founder of Top Balance Nutrition, says pineapple is high in sugar (16 grams in one cup, to be exact) and calories, but in that same vein, pineapple also has manganese which helps control blood sugar.
+Maria Bella, MS, RD, CDN, founder of Top Balance Nutrition, says pineapple is high in sugar (16 grams in one cup, to be exact) and calories, but it also has manganese, which is necessary for controlling blood sugar.
 In other words, pineapple is a bit of a give-and-take, so it's best to limit your servings, but of all the things on this list, it's probably the best.

 "In order to get all the benefits without overdoing it on calories and carbs, mix and match the types of fruits you consume and spread out your fruit intake throughout the day, always pairing it with a source of protein and healthy fat (which curb hunger), and try to have six colors of total produce daily, shifting the focus on abundance instead of restriction."